Answered By: Research Librarian Last Updated: Aug 31, 2017 Views: 26

 Background research helps develop a more effective topic as well as brainstorm for better search terms or keywords.

 - Your instructor is a great resource!
 They understand your assignment and can provide great advice about the topic and how to frame it.

-- Talk to a librarian at Milne Library, at the Reference Desk in the Center for Academic Excellence.
+- Talk to a librarian at Milne Library.
+Make an appointment at the Research Help Desk in the Center for Academic Excellence.